marcello505/godot-ggrs-wrapper/README.md

 # godot-ggrs-wrapper

 The purpose of this repo is to create a wrapper for the [ggrs](https://github.com/gschup/ggrs) Rust crate so that this can be used inside the Godot Game Engine.
 To accomplish this the [godot-rust](https://github.com/godot-rust/godot-rust) GDNative bindings are used.
-This project is a **WIP** and thus shouldn't be treated as a fully working solution yet.
-I'm also very much a beginner at writing Rust code so not everything might be as efficient as it could be.
+Although the project currently implements all of the GGRS features, **i can't guarantee** that it's ready for use in production.

 ## Notes